VargaJoe/sn-magazine/docs/implementation-tasks.md

 ## In Progress Stories
 --no stories are in progress--

+## Bug Fixes and Minor Improvements (2025-09-05)
+- [x] Fixed addComponent fallback mechanism in manual-list-news.js by adding 'list-news-item' as the fallback parameter.
+Now when nested-list-news-item-{type} components don't exist (like nested-list-news-item-leisuretvreview.js), the system will automatically fall back to nested-list-news-item.js instead of breaking the site.
+- [x] Fixed addComponent fallback logic in importView function.
+Now when a specific fallback is provided, it uses the same prefix (e.g., nested-list-news-item).
+When no fallback is provided, it falls back to auto-default.
+This ensures the correct component resolution hierarchy.

 ## Planned Stories
 - **Story 008: API Integration Refactor** ([docs/stories/story008-api-integration.md](docs/stories/story008-api-integration.md))
   - [ ] Abstract sensenet API calls into a dedicated service layer